willCode2Surf/abstracts/RedisEnterprise.TimeSeriesModule/Articles/ts-intro-overview.md

 >> TS.CREATERULE sensors:47732234:temp sensors:47732234:temp:avg:1day AGGREGATION AVG 86400000
 ```

-This can also be completed programatically!
+This can also be completed via code!

 ```javascript
  await rtsClient